 The eye dropper tool can be used to copy either Fill or Stroke settings from one object to another.
-This is done by selecting the shape you want to format and then using the eye dropper to indicate the shape you want to copy formatting from.

-- 2. Make sure that both the fill and stroke of the object are selected (remember you can doubleclick with the selection tool to select both the fill and stroke) - 3.
-Click on the Eyedropper tool. - 4.
+- 1. Select an object on your stage which you want to format with fill and stroke settings from another shape (make sure you don't still have the Ink Bottle tool selected you may need to click on the Select tool first). - 2.
+Make sure that both the fill and stroke of the object are selected (remember you can doubleclick with the selection tool to select both the fill and stroke)

+- 3. Click on the Eyedropper tool. - 4.
 Move your mouse over the middle (fill area) of the object that you want to copy the fill settings from.
-Your mouse pointer will change to show a small square next to it. - 5.
+Your mouse pointer will change to show a small paint brush next to it - 5.
 Click to copy the fill settings from this object.
 Your mouse will change to the paint bucket tool. - 6.
-Click on another shape to copy the same fill on to it. - 7.
-Click on the Eyedropper tool again. - 8.
-Move your mouse over the edge (stroke) of another shape that you want to copy stroke settings from.
-Your mouse will change to show a small empty square next to it.
+Click on another shape that you want to copy the select fill to.